Here are a few reasons that

 Getting started as a lawn bowler is easy, as we said above.

 Before you drop in, here are some things to keep in mind:

 Dress for the weather – bowlers play in all sorts.

 Keep a pair of shoes for bowls only, to avoid transferring diseases to the green.

 DO NOT wear shoes with heels or heavy ridges.

 You’re never too young or too old to enjoy bowling.

-We have extra sets of bowls to borrow.
+We have sets of bowls you can borrow.

 Oh, but it’s still winter!

 Indoor lawn bowling takes place at a couple of recreation centres between October and April each year.
 Come and watch or come prepared to try it indoors on full-length carpeted greens.